 From this issue amongst others, the “Hall for 2000 people” was implemented.
 This is a large area symbolic of the history of the factory with a quadrangular layout designed in 1939 to solve the difference in height of the different floors in the first and third extensions.
 This was solved by using a double ramp making the internal space distinctive.
 This space is covered by shed roofs supported by pillars with a square capital with special iron open rigging.
 Attributable to this series of interventions is also the repeated construction of the connecting footbridge between the third and fourth extension designed by Figini and Pollini and the Olivetti Technical Offices.
 Over time, the footbridge which is laid back from the road has become a real part of the factory hosting offices and parking areas.

-The fourth extension (1955-1958), named New ICO, is a 4 floor building featuring a closed square layout incorporating the structure of the Olivetti Mechanics Offices (OMO), which can easily be seen behind the glass curtain of the existing building on the side of the Strada Monte Navale.
+The fourth extension (1955-1958), also named New ICO, is a 4 floor building featuring a closed square layout incorporating the structure of the Olivetti Mechanics Workshops (OMO), which can easily be seen behind the glass curtain of the existing building on the side of the Strada Monte Navale.

-Since the 20th century, the inside courtyard of the building has been partially dedicated to courses run by the University of Turin and partly destined for cultural uses with the creation of a large multipurpose room (opened to the public in 2001).
+Since the 20th century, the inside courtyard of the building has been partially dedicated to the University of Turin learning activities and partly destined for cultural and entertainment uses with the creation of a large multipurpose room (opened to the public in 2001).
 This second space is covered by a metal structure made of square shed roofs with 12 metres sides.
 These are placed on support pillars which have a tree-like opening on the upper part.
 The metal structure was designed by Eduardo Vittoria in 1956.